discoleo/R/Stat/Mutagenesis.Models.md

 ## Questions

 1. What is the dynamics of mutations in this population?
-2. Do spatially distant populations drift away?
+2. Do spatially distant populations drift genetically away?
 3. Beyond what distance and over what time-scales are speciation events likely to happen?
 4. Define a meaningful measure of a speciation event: proportion of offspring death (e.g. 50% death rate)?